Subsections of

 • You will need about 15gb of space free on C drive for Docker compose

-We are going to run LocalAI with docker compose for this set up.
+We are going to run localai with docker compose for this set up.

-Lets setup our folders for LocalAI (run these to make the folders for you if you wish)
+Lets setup our folders for localai (run these to make the folders for you if you wish)

-mkdir "LocalAI"
+mkdir "localai"

 cd LocalAI